Kyaw Htwe

-Kyaw Htwe (ကျော်ထွေး, born 27 May 1968) is a Burmese politician who currently serves as a House of Nationalities member of parliament for Yangon Region No. 8 constituency.
+Kyaw Htwe (ကျော်ထွေး, born 27 May 1968) is a Burmese politician who served as a House of Nationalities member of parliament for Yangon Region No. 8 constituency.

 Early life and education

 Born in 1968 to U Myint Thein and Daw Kyi (aka) Daw Kon Kyi, in Tharkayta Township, Yangon Region.
 Upon finishing high school, he joined University of Yangon to study bachelor program in mathematics.

 8888 Uprising and aftermath

 Kyaw Htwe was a Year 3 student during 8888 Uprising, and he took part as the president of Tharkayta Township Student Union, as well as member of Burma Youth Liberation Front (BYLF).
 In 1990, he was sentenced for 7 years, under article (17/1), due to these involvements.
 After release from prison, he set up his own business in 2000.
 In 2011, he became part of executive committee of campaigns to release all political prisoners and functioned as part of steering committee for society related to this issue.